Coming up this hour, a little later, Vernon Robinson, Republican candidate, North Carolina's 13th District, and the famed now Twilight Zone ad.

 How are you doing?

-Uh I'm a sergeant of the National Guard did a tour in Iraq, and I just wanted to let you know that the term redeploy is not something made up by the media or by the left.
+I'm a sergeant in the National Guard, did a tour in Iraq, and I just wanted to let you know that the term redeploy is not something made up by the media or by the left.

 It's actually the term that the U.S. military uses when you come back from overseas.

-Yes, but they but but but in the political sense, that's that's true.
+Yes, but in the political sense, that's true.

-The the fact of the matter is that whatever the arguments for going into Iraq it were, once you're in there, it's important to win it.
+The fact of the matter is that whatever the arguments for going into Iraq were, once you're in there, it's important to win it.

-Because if it's not uh a clear victory that's seen as a victory by America's enemies and friends around the world, uh then the implications for that in the political sense are a catastrophic, as they were after Vietnam when uh dominoes tumbled all over the planet, uh from Grenada to Iran.
+Because if it's not a clear victory that's seen as a victory by America's enemies and friends around the world, then the implications for that in the political sense are catastrophic, as they were after Vietnam, when dominoes tumbled all over the planet from Grenada to Iran.

 Yes.

-Uh Joshua, uh quick question that i when General Casey said that we'd have seven thousand troops maybe go home by the end of the year and not be replaced, would they be being redeployed?
+When General Casey said that we'd have 7,000 troops maybe go home by the end of the year and not be replaced, would they be being redeployed?

-Uh just like with any other tour that uh that an individual soldier or unit takes uh overseas, and when it's just a term that they use of they give you a redeployment date or re redeployment plan of action in order to move your your personnel equipment back to the States.
+They give you a redeployment date or redeployment plan of action in order to move your personnel and equipment back to the States.

 All right.